foxssake/vest/docs/user-guide/running-on-ci.md

 ), a separate *import* step might be needed for Godot to properly parse the project.
 After the import is done, the tests may be ran.

+!!!tip
+    We recommend using Godot v4.2.2 or later to run tests on CI.
+Earlier versions may behave erratically.

 Let's see all of that in an example script:

 ```sh